stephenjwatkins/Slide.js/README.md

 ## Using Slide.js

+### Include Slide.js

+	<script src="Slide.js" type="text/javascript"></script>

+### Create Slideshow element

+This can be any element.
+All slideshow items will be appended to this element.

+	<div id="slideshow"></div>

+### Construct a new slideshow

+	// Grab the target element
 	var target = document.getElementById('slideshow');

-	// Construct a new slideshow, giving it the element to place the slideshow in when initialized. var slideShow = new Slide.Show(target);
+	// Construct a new slideshow, giving it the target element.
+	// The target element is where the slideshow will be placed when rendered. var slideShow = new Slide.Show(target);

+### Add items

-	// Add items to the slideshow.
-These can be added at any time and changes will be seen immediately. slideShow.addItems([
+Currently, Slide.js only supports images.
+Items can be added at any time during the phase of the slideshow.

+	slideShow.addItems([
 		"img/Chrysanthemum.jpg",
 		"img/Desert.jpg",